pachyderm/pachyderm/examples/word_count/README.md

     ```
 ## 4. Expand on the example

-Now that we've got a full end-to-end scraper and wordcount use case set up,
-lets add more to it.
-Go ahead and add a one more sites to scrape.
+Now that we have a full end-to-end scraper and word count use case set up, let's add more to it.
+Go ahead and add one more site to scrape.

 ```shell
 $ cd data && pachctl put file urls@master -f Github
 ```
-Your scraper should automatically get started pulling the new site (it won't rescrape Wikipedia).
+Your scraper should automatically get started pulling the new site (it won't scrape Wikipedia again).
 That will then automatically trigger the `map` and `reduce` pipelines
 to process the new data and update the word counts for all the sites combined.

 - Scraper content
     ```shell
     $ pachctl list file scraper@master

     NAME       TYPE SIZE
     /Github    dir  195.1KiB
     /Wikipedia dir  103.4KiB
     ```
     ```shell
     $ pachctl list file scraper@master:/Github

     NAME                      TYPE SIZE
     /Github/pachyderm.html file 195.1KiB
     ```
-The scraper has added one additional .html page related to the URL provided in the new Github file.
+The scraper has added one additional .html page following the URL provided in the new Github file.

 - Map content
      ```shell